sajadalipour7/Computational-Intelligence-Projects/README.md

-# Two-Cars-Traffic-Control-Fuzzy
+# Computational Intelligence projects
-A fuzzy controller
+A repo